Facial Trauma Instructions

 No Smoking or Alcohol

 Do not smoke or drink alcohol for 48 hours following oral surgery.
-This may cause the disruption of healing and increase in complications such as wound breakdown and post-operative infections.
+This may cause the disruption of healing and increase in complications such as wound breakdown and postoperative infections.

+No Chewing.
+No hot liquids/acidic foods/drinks.
 Eat something when you feel ready.
 Cool liquids are best to start but avoid sucking through straws.
 Then, when the numbness starts to wear off, progress to a pureed (mashed potato consistency or softer) diet.

-Care of teeth / Cleanliness and healing
+Care of Teeth/Cleanliness and Healing

 The teeth should be given their usual care.
 Brush three times a day.
 A clean mouth will heal faster.
 Be careful around the operative site, but still clean there.

-If the maxilla (upper jaw) was fractured
+If the maxilla (upper jaw) was fractured:

 The maxillary sinus may be affected.
 If so, then do not blow your nose until further notice.
 Gentle sniffing in is okay.
 Use sinus and nasal medications as directed.